dannnn80/karol-date/README.md

-# Chealsea Date
+# Chelsea Date

-I want to ask Chealsea out on a date.
+I want to ask Chelsea out on a date.
 Her favorite color is bergundy and her favorite animals are sloths.

 I used DALL-E to generate the initial images and Runway ML to convert it to a video.